dobriban/EigenEdge/README.md

 These tools can be used in high-dimensional statistics, wireless communications, and finance, among other areas.

+If you are interested in trying this out, have suggestions, or think this may have applications to your field, please do not hesitate to get in touch with me.

 ## Contents

 * a documentation with examples: [readme.pdf](https://github.com/dobriban/EigenEdge/blob/master/readme/readme.pdf)